sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 ####  1.12.1. <a name='UnitTestcases'></a>Unit Test cases

-The test will verify the signed boot components with dev keys when building the Sonic image.
+The test will verify the signed boot components with dev keys when building the SONiC image.

 It is possible to verify the boot component one by one without the BIOS runtime verification, that by calling signs tools and using them to verify the signatures with the dev pub keys.
 - Verify with public key the signed SHIM